 In my opinion, consuming natural salt is one of the few ways we can connect with this intelligent source of life, and find greater harmony with nature.

 How Does Himalayan Pink Salt Taste?

-Unrefined natural salts taste way better.
+Unrefined natural salts like Himalayan salt taste way better than table salt.
 The taste is far more complex, mellow, and balanced than chemically refined salts, which taste like chemicals.

 This is comparable to the stark difference in taste between refined white sugar and raw sugar (turbinado).
 Raw sugar is less processed and keeps more of the natural molasses with the sugar crystals.